itpp-labs/website-addons/website_sale_available_fake/README.rst

 If decide to uninstall this module, please update module "website_sale" to reset ir.rule for product access

 The module is not maintained since Odoo 9.0.
-It's useful, but may not be compatible with other modules and more general approach is needed.

 Tested on Odoo 8.0 78a20a3dba07762d2de1e22072c20be1bc59d20f